Saturday's top scholastic football games

 On the web

-At buffalonews.com, read Jonah Bronstein’s coverage of the Class AA semifinal between Lancaster and Williamsville North.
+At buffalonews.com, read Jonah Bronstein’s coverage of the Orchard Park versus Lancaster contest.

-Also, in case you missed it, check out the Football Friday feature on West Seneca West football, along with past feature stories done throughout the season.
+Also, in case you missed it, check out the Football Friday feature on McKinley’s Kaiyer Fields.
+Also, Buffalonews.com has archives of all high school features and stories done during the fall season, including Rachel Lenzi’s feature on Southwestern quarterback and Rutgers commit Cole Snyder.

 News Football Polls